GuillaumeLeclerc/fastargs/README.md

 print(cfg['imported_section.blah.p1'])  # => 42.5
 ```

 If we need to get a variable/function/class, we can use the import type `ImportedObject`.
-In the the case of the previous example, the user would have to pass `test_module.with_params.testme`, and the value in the configuration object would be the function itself and not the whole module.
+In the case of the previous example, the user would have to pass `test_module.with_params.testme`, and the value in the configuration object would be the function itself and not the whole module.

 #### Conditional sections

-It is pretty common to have parameters that only makes sense if another parameter is defined and/or has a specific value.
+It is pretty common to have parameters which only make sense if another parameter is defined and/or has a specific value.
 For example, in the context of optimization, stochastic gradient descent only has one parameter `learning_rate`.
 But if we use `Adam` we have extra parameters.
 In this situation one can do the following:

 ```python
 Section('optim').params(